sherrychien/PowerlawLSTM/README.md

 # PowerLawLSTM
 Implementing power law gated LSTM (pLSTM) on copy task with Pytorch.

+The code is implemented in the paper titled "Slower is Better: Revisiting the Forgetting Mechanism in LSTM for Slower Information Decay", submitted to ICML2021

 ## dataset.py
 Generating training and testing datasets for the copy task.
 The T for the task could be flexibly adjusted to generate corresponding sequences for the task.